In the way of Jesus, we seek to create a culture of Welcome. We are hospitable to all people.

 Once, Jesus was asked a very important question, "What is the greatest commandment?"
 He gave a very simple and yet life altering answer.
 "You shall love the Lord your God with all your heart and with all your soul and with all your mind.
 This is the great and first commandment.
 And a second is like it: You shall love your neighbour as yourself (Matthew 22:35-40)."
 What Jesus does here is fascinating.
 He claims that the 2nd is just like the first - meaning - it is equal to the first.

-This leads to a very practical question - what does that look like in Lewiston?
+This leads to a very practical question - what does that look like for The Root Cellar?
 We are going to spend some time unpacking each of our new values.
-My hopes that this will start a conversation in Lewiston Auburn about that very question.
+My hopes that this will start a conversation in about that very question.
 What does this look like?
 How do we do this?

 Let's get to it...